Wi-Fi Alliance

-The Wi-Fi Alliance is a non-profit organization that owns the Wi-Fi trademark.
+The Wi-Fi Alliance is an American nonprofit organization that owns the Wi-Fi trademark.
 Manufacturers may use the trademark to brand products certified for Wi-Fi interoperability.
 It is based in Austin, Texas.

 History

 Early 802.11 products suffered from interoperability problems because the Institute of Electrical and Electronics Engineers (IEEE) had no provision for testing equipment for compliance with its standards.

 In 1999, pioneers of a new, higher-speed variant endorsed the IEEE 802.11b specification to form the Wireless Ethernet Compatibility Alliance (WECA) and branded the new technology Wi-Fi.

 The group of companies included 3Com, Aironet (acquired by Cisco), Harris Semiconductor (now Intersil), Lucent Technologies (the WLAN part was renamed as Orinoco, become part of Avaya, then acquired by Extreme Networks), Nokia and Symbol Technologies (acquired by Motorola, Zebra Technologies, and now Extreme Networks).

-The alliance lists Apple, Comcast, Samsung, Sony, LG, Intel, Dell, Broadcom, Cisco, Qualcomm, Motorola, Microsoft, Texas Instruments, and T-Mobile as key sponsors.
+The alliance lists Apple, Comcast, Samsung, Sony, LG, Intel, Dell, Broadcom, Cisco, Qualcomm, Motorola Mobility, Microsoft, Texas Instruments, and T-Mobile as key sponsors.
 The charter for this independent organization was to perform testing, certify interoperability of products, and to promote the technology.

 WECA renamed itself the Wi-Fi Alliance in 2002.

 Most producers of 802.11 equipment became members, and as of 2012, the Wi-Fi Alliance included over 550 member companies.
 The Wi-Fi Alliance extended Wi-Fi beyond wireless local area network applications into point-to-point and personal area networking and enabled specific applications such as Miracast.